-It has been and continues to be a very challenging period globally in which there are numerous externalities including COVID-19, the impacts of climate change and extreme events such as floods, drought and bushfire.
+- It has been and continues to be a very challenging period globally in which there are numerous externalities including COVID-19, the impacts of Climate Change and extreme events such as floods, drought and bushfire.
 The ongoing impacts of these events to biodiversity and the economy will be felt in our region.
 Within our region we are experiencing significant changes to both its population and its demographics bringing with it challenges on our lands and waters.
-The Corangamite CMA has an important role to play in supporting the region to meet these challenges.

-A number of key challenges have been identified as outlined below, however those challenges can also present opportunities.
+In the past 2 years, Geelong has been the fastest growing centre in Australia (Australian Bureau of Statistics, George Megalogenis G21 presentation April 1, 2022).
+The Corangamite CMA has an important role to play in supporting the region to meet these challenges. - A number of key challenges have been identified as outlined below, however those challenges can also present opportunities.

-Challenges Opportunities Funding models and arrangements are constantly changing Access funding aimed at building regional economies that could also address environmental outcomes such as job programs supporting NRM works, infrastructure projects targeting eco-tourism, waste recycling, drought resilience.
+Challenges Opportunities Funding models and arrangements are constantly changing Access funding aimed at building regional economies that could also address environmental outcomes such as job programs supporting NRM works, infrastructure projects targeting ecotourism, waste recycling, drought resilience.
 Seek improved understanding of needs of industry groups, farmers and investors to create mutually beneficial projects that support their needs and attract new funding.
 There has been a trend in government investment reducing for core services but with sudden opportunities for one off investment.
-Develop "shelf" ready projects and partnerships based on NRM Planning Portal, community input, landcare input and staff knowledge of region.
+Continue to develop 'shelf' ready projects and partnerships based on NRM Planning Portal, community input, landcare input and staff knowledge of region.
 This will allow the CMA to respond quickly to funding opportunities.
 Review and update Joint Action Plans with the Water Corporations with forward planning on joint projects and project ready ideas.
 Seek alternative investment opportunities via the Business Growth Plan Committee and the works program of the Investigations and Program Development Manager.
 Target funding for high priority actions from the Regional Catchment Strategy.
 Develop our programs in a place-based approach to seek leveraging of program/project funding we receive to bolster outcomes.
 Development of an environmental accounting framework for the CMA.
 Building investor confidence through effective and efficient delivery, effective MERI, excellent business practices and an excellent organisational culture and reputation will help to secure investment for the region.
-Increase training for staff in engagement, project management and project evaluation.
-Develop and maintain an online investment register that can be mapped and added to NRMP to enhance investment opportunities and understand where areas of overlap / gaps exist.
+Continue to implement the Project Manager Capability Development Training program to support increasing engagement, project management, and evaluation skills.
 Target future funding based on spatial awareness of previous investment.
 Use of Prospectus as per Regional Catchment Strategy.
 Continue to develop strong relationships with government at all levels.